-With realty fees often as high as 6% of the sales price of a property, some adventurous, or ahem, frugal homeowners, decide to go it alone when it comes to selling their home.
+With real estate commissions often as high as 6% of the sales price of a property, some adventurous, or ahem, frugal homeowners, decide to go it alone when it comes to selling their home.

 However, the difficulty of selling and showing your home on your own comes with another often overlooked hurdle that may hinder the selling process.

-Many banks and mortgage lenders place restrictions on “for sale by owner” properties that wouldn’t necessarily apply to agent listed properties.
+A lot of banks and mortgage lenders place restrictions on “for sale by owner” properties that wouldn’t necessarily apply to real estate agent-listed properties.

-Tip: Use a mortgage broker to help you find a mortgage lender willing to finance a FSBO.
+Tip: Consider using a mortgage broker to help you find a mortgage lender willing to finance a FSBO with no restrictions.